“Simply put, humans are not wired to be constantly wired.”

 Prepare for a Hiking Excursion

-Another option is Jarrard Trail…you can hike it for just a tad over 1 mile to the AT (and then another mile back).
+Another option among the myriad nearby hiking trails is Jarrard Trail…you can hike it for just a tad over 1 mile to the Appalachian Trail (and then another mile back).
 Just be mindful that this is also a difficult trail, with about 1,000 ft elevation gain in just 1 mile.

 Regardless, be sure to plan your route before you leave home – cell phone reception is horrid here.
 Atlanta Trails is my defacto choice for hiking routes, and I like to either print their trail routes or take screen shots of the route so I can access them without wifi or cell coverage.